Charlotte Barrows's picture

 Senior Associate

-At Nelson Byrd Woltz, Charlotte has gained experience in restoring and rehabilitating cultural landscapes such as Forsyth Park in Savannah, Georgia; Jay Heritage Center in Rye, New York; Camp Chewonki in Wiscasset, Maine; the gardens at Mount Cuba Center, Delaware; and Olana State Historic Site in Hudson, New York.
-Current projects include the Greenhouse Complex at Mount Cuba Center, Master Plan development at St. Charles Borromeo in Lower Merion Township, and implementation of the strategic plans at Olana State Historic Site.
-Her work at Olana has led to collaborations with Anne Godfrey at the College of Environmental Science and Forestry SUNY on an upcoming book publication.
-In addition, Charlotte’s work at Mount Cuba has led to her co-authoring a chapter in an upcoming book on accessibility at historic sites.
+At Nelson Byrd Woltz, Charlotte’s projects focus on restoring and rehabilitating cultural landscapes such as Forsyth Park in Savannah, Georgia; The Mount in Lenox, Massachusetts; Jay Heritage Center in Rye, New York; Camp Chewonki in Wiscasset, Maine; the gardens at Mount Cuba Center, Delaware; and Olana State Historic Site in Hudson, New York.
+Current projects include the Welsh Fountain Garden at West Fairmount Park, Philadelphia, Bard College’s Comprehensive Landscape Plan, the Norman Rockwell Museum Comprehensive Landscape Plan, Master Plan development at St. Charles Borromeo in Lower Merion Township, and implementation of the strategic plans at Olana State Historic Site.
+Her work at Olana has led to collaborations with Anne Godfrey at the College of Environmental Science and Forestry SUNY on her book Active Landscape Photography: Diverse Practices.
+In addition, Charlotte’s work at Mount Cuba has led to her co-authoring a chapter in An Accessible Past: Making Historic Sites Accessible, edited by Heather Pressman.

 Charlotte has guest lectured at the University of Tennessee and served on numerous academic design juries at Harvard University, Northeastern University, Pennsylvania State University, and Boston Architectural College.
-Charlotte is currently a Fellow at Urban Design Forum.
+Charlotte is a Fellow at Urban Design Forum and is a member of Urban Design Forum’s Rewire: Biodiverse Places initiative.